About

 Peg’s work is held in the permanent collection at the Victoria and Albert Museum and as part of the Printmakers Council Archive in Scarborough.

-Since January 2017 Peg has been Print Studio Technician at Kew Art Studio‘s Print Room and now offers printmaking workshops and courses.
+Since January 2017 Peg has been Print Studio Manager and Technician at Kew Art Studio‘s Print Room and now offers printmaking workshops and courses both at Kew Studio and at her home studio.